Please login to your Sampan Travel account.

 Later that year, against all expectation, the government proposed new legislation to open up parliament to other political parties, while reserving 25% of the seats to military appointees.
 In 2010 Aung San Suu Kyi was released from house arrest however she was barred from becoming president due to the stipulation that the president cannot have a spouse or children which hold another nationality to Burmese.

 The NLD boycotted the election in 2010 and the main military-backed party, the Union Solidarity and Development Party (USDP), claimed a vast victory in the first election for 20 years.
 All the main opposition groups alleged widespread fraud and the election was widely condemned as a sham by the international community.
-In March the following year, Thein Sein was sworn in as president of a new, nominally civilian government.
+In March the following year, U Thein Sein was sworn in as president of a new, nominally civilian government.

 “Myanmar’s Time in the Sun”

 Following the tentative steps to a more democratic system made on the part of the USDP, at the end of 2011 Aung San Suu Kyi announced that she and other NLD candidates would stand for election to parliament.
 That same year the US Secretary of State Hillary Clinton visited Myanmar and held talks with both Aung San Suu Kyi and President Thein Sein, saying that the US hoped to improve diplomatic relations with the country so long as the progression towards democracy continued.
 On Suu Kyi, Clinton went onto say that she will no longer merely personify the Burmese people’s dreams of peace and happiness and prosperity but will begin to be responsible for making them come true.
-‘I know that route’, Clinton went on, adding that she also knew ‘how hard it is to balance one’s ideals and aspirations’ with the demands of practical politics.
+‘I know that route’, Clinton said, adding that she also knew ‘how hard it is to balance one’s ideals and aspirations’ with the demands of practical politics.

 In April the following year the NLD candidates swept the board in parliamentary by-elections and Aung San Suu Kyi was elected as a member of the national parliament and the de facto leader of the opposition.
 Following the election the European Union suspended all non-military sanctions against Burma for a year.